OlgaLezhnina/dtreg_py/README.md

 This example shows you how to work with a DTR schema.
 You need to know the schema identifier; see the [help page](https://reborn.orkg.org/pages/help).
-For instance, the schema “data item” requires the ePIC datatype with the DOI <https://doi.org/21.T11969/aff130c76e68ead3862e>.
-For the ORKG, please use the ORKG template URL, such as <https://orkg.org/template/R758316>.

 ```python
 ## import functions from the dtreg